Ezrnest/Ancono/README.md

 Project Ancono welcomes anyone to join in the development.

-Modules to be added in future: Calculators for finite field `GF(p^n)`, computational number theory and computational algebraic geometry, numeric methods(interpolation, integration, optimization,...).
+Modules to be added in future: Calculators for finite field `GF(p^n)`, computational number theory and computational algebraic geometry, numeric methods(interpolation, integration, optimization,...) and more unit tests.